 Social justice and multicultural competence are key values of counseling psychology.
-This year our country witnessed several prominent incidents reminding us of the work that remains to be done to create a society in which all humans are equally prized.
+Our country recently witnessed several prominent incidents reminding us of the work that remains to be done to create a society in which all humans are equally prized.

-In May, George Floyd, a 46-year-old black man was choked to death while in police custody following his arrest on suspicion of forgery.
+In May of 2020, George Floyd, a 46-year-old black man was choked to death while in police custody following his arrest on suspicion of forgery.